tensorflow/build/CONTRIBUTING.md

   PR, or,
 * Copy the [Directory Template](directory_template) into a new folder, fill in the template, and add it to the showcase.
 Make sure to update [CODEOWNERS](CODEOWNERS) as well.
-If you contribute code, you're expected to own it.
+If you contribute a new project, you're expected to own it.

 Please try to keep lists and tables in alphabetical sort order.